UTexas

 The Undergraduate Catalog is published in even-numbered years; the Graduate Catalog is published annually; the Law School Catalog is published in even-numbered years; the Medical School Catalog is published annually.
 These issues contain regulations and degree requirements that apply to undergraduate, graduate, School of Law, and School of Medicine students.
 Regulations are valid only for the academic years indicated by the dates in the title of each publication; for an explanation of the period for which degree requirements are valid, see the section “Graduation Under a Particular Catalog” in each issue.

 The General Information Catalog, published annually, contains current and historical information about the University’s organization and physical facilities.
 It gives important information about academic policies and procedures that apply to all students for the academic year indicated in the title of the publication.
-It includes the official academic calendar, admission procedures and residence requirements, information about tuition and fees, and policies on quantity of work, grades and the grade point average, credit by examination and correspondence, adding and dropping courses, withdrawal from the University, and scholastic probation and dismissal.
+It includes the official academic calendar, admission procedures and residence requirements, information about tuition and fees, and policies on quantity of work, grades and the grade point average, credit by examination and correspondence, adding and dropping courses, withdrawal from the University, and academic warning and dismissal.
 General Information is meant to be used along with each of the other issues; students must be familiar with the regulations given there and with those given in the issue that covers their degree program.

 The lists of available course offerings for each academic unit are correct at the time of publication but are subject to change.
 They are superseded by course offerings published each semester in the Course Schedule.